UMM-CSci-3601-S18/lab-2-client-server-architecture-enoughjohn/LABTASKS.md

 making changes to it, and consider the various tools that we are using to manage our project.

+##We will consider the tools at all time!

 :question: Answer questions *1*, *2*, and *3* [QUESTIONS](./LABTASKS.md#questions)

 ## Exploring the server